 Cryptocurrency Options available in your self-directed retirement account

-There are plenty of paths to investing in digital assets.
+There are plenty of paths to invest in digital assets.
 The range of options can help offer a choice for various investor experience levels and risk tolerance.

 - Cryptocurrency directly purchased through an Exchange, Market Maker, or private party - Your retirement account will own cryptocurrency coins on a centralized exchange or offloaded into a wallet named for your retirement account.
 If you use a private seller, be sure not to deal with a prohibited person, like your personal dollars or close family/business partners.